 Hearty dashboard dining

-For safety reasons, you should never eat while driving, but if your passengers are running late in the morning or need a quick dinner on the way to soccer practice, they may need a hearty meal for the ride.
+For safety reasons, you should never eat while driving, and meals eaten at home tend to be healthier and lower in calories than those from restaurants.
+But sometimes, our hectic schedules just don’t allow for leisurely sit-down, home-cooked meals.
+If your passengers are running late in the morning or need a quick dinner on the way to soccer practice, they may grab something to eat on the way.

-You could pull through a fast food restaurant for the 690-calorie steak, egg, and cheese bagel that contains 39 grams of fat, but they may enjoy one of the balanced, portable meal ideas here just as much.
-Include fruit, vegetables, or 100% fruit juices for their cancer-fighting nutrients.
+You could pull through a fast food restaurant to get them the 550-calorie ham, egg, and cheese bagel that contains 31 grams of fat, but they might also enjoy one of the balanced, portable meal ideas here just as much.
+Include fruit, vegetables, or 100% fruit juices for their healthy nutrients.

-- Try a hard-boiled egg, mini-bagel, banana, and a juice box.
+- Try a hard-boiled egg, mini-bagel, banana, and bottled water.

-- Experiment with cheese and crackers: try 100% whole-grain, saltine, or reduced-fat crackers with part-skim string cheese, an apple, and bottled water.
+- Experiment with cheese and crackers: try 100% whole-grain, reduced-fat crackers with part-skim string cheese, an apple, and bottled water.

-- Fill pita bread with fat-free tuna salad and fresh spinach or romaine lettuce; take along a milk box and a couple of fig-filled cookies.
+- Fill whole wheat pita bread with tuna salad (made with low-fat or fat-free mayonnaise) and fresh spinach, romaine lettuce, or green salad mix; take along a milk box and fresh fruit, like a small apple or grapes. .

-- Make a dinner wrap using a low-fat tortilla.
-Fill with low-fat deli meats and cheeses, sliced tomatoes, lettuce, sprouts, roasted red peppers, black beans, garbanzo beans, and/or leftover grilled chicken.
+- Make a dinner wrap using a whole grain tortilla.
+Fill with grilled chicken, reduced fat cheese, sliced tomatoes, lettuce, sprouts, roasted red peppers, black beans, and/or garbanzo beans.
 To flavor and hold a wrap together, thinly spread low-fat cream cheese or hummus on the tortilla, or use a small amount of low-fat ranch or blue-cheese salad dressing.